pratikunterwegs/atlastools/README.md

   - `funcSegPath` manual segmentation of movement data with an option to infer residence patches based on gaps in the data.
   - `funcGetResPatches` construction of `sf`-based residence patches and calculation of patch- and trajectory-specific metrics.

-### `funcSegPath`
+### funcSegPath

 An exported function from the namespace, which takes as arguments two dataframes:

-	- `revdata`: A dataframe with recurse data.
+  - `revdata` A dataframe with recurse data.
-	- `htdata`: A dataframe with times since high tide.
+  - `htdata` A dataframe with times since high tide.

 Further arguments are:

  - `resTimeLimit`: A cut-off value of residence time, which is used to classify positions as either stationary or travelling.
  - `travelSeg`: The number of positions over which the smoother is applied.
  - `inferPatches`: Whether to infer patches from missing data.
  - `infPatchTimeDiff`: The time difference between two poistions after which the intervening time is considered as a missing residence patch.
  - `infPatchSpatDiff`: The maximum distance between two positions to be considered the ends of an inferred patches.

 **Function procedure**